1. Harvard International Review (HIR) Academic Contest – Politics Category

 Project Pull offers paid summer internships for motivated high school and college students from diverse communities in San Francisco.
 The program connects youth with City and County departments, providing professional mentorship and hands-on experience in STEAM fields and public service.

-Eligibility: Students who are entering junior year, senior year, or college-bound freshmen
+Eligibility: Students who are entering junior year, senior year, or college-bound freshmen.
+Students must live or attend high school in San Francisco with a minimum GPA of 2.75 from their last semester.

-Join Aralia’s Research Program, where you’ll work with expert instructors, explore topics you’re passionate about, and produce publishable academic papers.
+Join Aralia’s Research Classes in Conduct Research and Publication, where you’ll work with expert instructors, explore topics you’re passionate about, and produce publishable academic papers.
 Many of our students have had their research published in recognized student journals, showcasing their achievements to top universities.